Annular solar Eclipse in New Mexico vacation

-Description of Solar Eclipse in New Mexico vacation
+Description of Annular solar Eclipse in New Mexico vacation

 Check dates, prices & availability

 As the pioneers of responsible tourism, we've screened this (and every) vacation so that you can travel knowing it will help support the places and people that you visit, and the planet.
 Read how below.

 PlanetWe spend a significant amount of time in national parks and at UNESCO sites on this tour.
 All entrance fees are included in our package and these go towards the continued conservation and protection of the resources by the National Park service.

 Our Tour Leaders educate travelers on the landscapes they are traveling through and advise all groups to keep to the path to minimise their impact and avoid disturbing wildlife.
 We always operate a 'leave no trace' policy across all of our tours.
 Setting the group size at a maximum of 13 also helps to mitigate our impact, allow us to use smaller vehicles and cause less disturbance whilst walking.
 We have even chosen to take a day trip by train, using a form of public transport that's both environmentally friendly and incredibly scenic.

 Most hotels on this tour have the option to save towels and bedding, rather than washing each day.
 In order to save water and energy and to reduce pollution from detergents, we encourage you not to get towels changed if you are staying two or more nights.
 We ask you to do your bit to reduce plastic bottle waste by bringing a water bottle as tap water is drinkable